The difference between selective and differential media is mainly due to the following factors:

 |Specificity||It is more specific as it permits the growth of single microorganism||It is less specific, as closely related species may also develop|

-Charcoal blood agar media contain cephalexin that selectively isolates Bordetella pertussis.
-Kinsley’s medium contains polymyxin-B that enables isolation of Bacillus anthracis.
+- Added with antibiotic: Charcoal blood agar media contain cephalexin that selectively isolates Bordetella pertussis.
+Kinsley’s medium contains polymyxin-B that enables the isolation of Bacillus anthracis.

-Mannitol salt agar medium contains 10% sodium chloride that helps in the isolation of Staphylococcus aureus.
-MacConkey agar media contains bile salt and less selective for the isolation of different members belonging to the Enterobacteriacea family.
+- Added with chemicals: Mannitol salt agar medium contains 10% sodium chloride that helps in the isolation of Staphylococcus aureus.
+MacConkey agar media contains bile salts (less selective for isolating different members belonging to the Enterobacteriaceae family).
 Potassium tellurite media comprises 0.04% of potassium tellurite that is selective for the growth of Clostridium diphtheria.

-Crystal violet agar medium comprises 0.0002% CV that helps in the isolation of Streptococcus pyogenes.
-Lowenstein Jensen agar media comprises malachite green that is selective for the isolation of Mycobacterium tuberculosis.
+- Supplemented with dyes: Crystal violet agar medium comprises 0.0002% CV that helps in the isolation of Streptococcus pyogenes.
+Lowenstein Jensen agar media comprises malachite green, selective for the isolation of Mycobacterium tuberculosis.

 Key Differences Between Selective and Differential Media